Details of Breast Augmentation and Implant Procedures

 Location of the Implant Within the Chest:

-The breast implant can be inserted in one of three positions:
+The breast implant can be inserted in several positions deep to the breast.

 - Submuscular pocket – the implant is inserted deep to the pectoralis muscle.
 This is also called a “subpectoral pocket”.